remix-run/remix/docs/guides/faq.md

 }
 ```

+<docs-warning>Older browser versions might break this functionality because they might not support the [SubmitEvent: submitter property][submitevent-submitter] or the [FormData() constructor submitter parameter][formdata-submitter].
+Be sure to check the browser compatibility for these features.
+If you need to polyfill this, please refer to the [Event Submitter Polyfill][polyfill-event-submitter] and the [FormData Submitter Polyfill][polyfill-formdata-submitter].
+For more details, see the related issue [remix-run/remix#9704][remix-submitter-issue].</docs-warning>

 ## How can I have structured data in a form?

 If you're used to doing fetches with a content type of `application/json`, you may wonder how forms fit into this. [`FormData`][form_data] is a bit different from JSON.